rezer-bleede/refdata-hub/README.md

 - **Canonical Library** – manage curated reference values, filter by dimension, import tabular data in bulk, and export the library to CSV.
 - **Dimensions** – maintain each dimension's code, label, description, and custom attribute schema.
 - **Dimension Relations** – model parent/child hierarchies such as regions to districts and manage canonical value pairings.
-- **Source Connections** – register and maintain connectivity metadata for upstream systems.
+- **Source Connections** – register and maintain connectivity metadata for upstream systems and verify credentials with the new
+  **Test connection** action before persisting changes.
 - **Field Mappings** – align source tables/fields to reference dimensions and ingest sample values for reconciliation analytics.
+  Available tables and columns are now surfaced directly from the connected database so analysts can choose valid metadata from dropdowns instead of typing freeform text.
 - **Match Insights** – visualise match rates per mapping, inspect top outliers, and track overall harmonisation health.
 - **Suggestions** – approve semantic suggestions or manually link raw values to canonical standards.
 - **Mapping History** – audit every approved mapping, edit or retire entries, and export a normalised view per connection.